robin-thomas/discuss/README.md

 - Anyone can create a category.
 - Users will be able to vote others' posts.
 For upvote, 0.10 AR is tipped to post owner.
 For downvote, 0.10 AR is sent to miners.
 - If any post/comment has a negative vote total, it shall be blurred until the user clicks to show the content of that post/comment.
+- User profile details are pulled from Arweave ID.

 # Architecture